Imagine a new way to live, work and play

 Improve local resilience

-• Maximise local energy, water and food production to minimise cost and wastage associated with transport.
+• Maximise local energy, water and food production to minimise money bleeding out of the community.

-• Shared spaces and responsibilities encourage tthe creation of a supportive community.
+• Shared responsibilities and spaces for incidental interactions encourage the creation of a supportive community.

 Enable planned resettlement